apache/arrow-site/_posts/2019-09-03-faster-strings-cpp-parquet.md

 We pursued several avenues to help with this:

-* Allowing each `arrow::DictionaryArray` to have a different dictionary (before, the dictionary was part of the `DictionaryType`, which caused problems)
+* Allowing each `DictionaryArray` to have a different dictionary (before, the dictionary was part of the `DictionaryType`, which caused problems)
 * We enabled the Parquet dictionary indices to be directly written into an Arrow `DictionaryBuilder` without rehashing the data
 * When decoding a ColumnChunk, we first append the dictionary values and